Natalie Wood: What Remains Behind

 Natalie's father meanwhile, was an alcoholic who drank himself to death.

-Hollywood itself is split.
-The issue is structural and systemic.
-It is no surprise that ‘split’ people end up gravitating to this world, just like moths to a flame.
+Hollywood itself is 'split'.
+It is therefore no surprise that ‘split’ people end up gravitating to this world, just like moths to a flame.
 The cost to relationships is high and so the trauma continues.

-Natalie did psychoanalysis, 7 days a week for 8 years, in an attempt to explore her 'sense of self' and would book out time in her filming schedule to attend sessions.
+Natalie did psychoanalysis, 7 days a week for 8 years and would book out time in her filming schedule to attend sessions.
 And in an attempt to repair the deficits of her own childhood, she created an extended family of nannies and PAs (mother figures) and ex husbands, (father figures), at her home in Beverly Hills.

 She also explored the complex feelings she felt about her mother in her films.
 In Gypsy, there is a scene towards the end where her character Louise confronts her domineering, ambitious mother: